tino-onit/tino-onit.github.io/_posts/2022-10-14-Palo-Alto-Day1-Config.md

 # Palo Alto NGFW Day 1 Config
  I always like to the use Palo Alto's Day 1 configuration file for when setting up new firewalls.
 The below text is copied from the Palo Alto site.
 Using Palo Alto's config assessment feature, this should net a score of 60%.

+## What is Day 1 Config
+---
-## What does Day 1 Configuration, and what are the advantages of running it?
+What is a Day 1 Configuration, and what are the advantages of running it?

 - The Day 1 Configuration tool helps you configure your devices for threat prevention using best practice recommendations from Palo Alto Networks.

 Instead of extensive and detailed "how-to" documentation, Day 1 Configuration templates provide an easy-to-implement configuration model that is use case agnostic.
 The emphasis is on key security elements, such as: dynamic updates, security profiles, rules, and logging that should be consistent across deployments.

-## Why Use Day 1 Configuration Templates?--------------------
+## Why Use Day 1 Configuration Templates?
+---
 Day 1 configuration templates play use common best practice recommendations and compiles them into pre-built Day 1 Configuration templates.
 These templates can then be loaded into Panorama or a next-generation firewall.
 Benefits of Day 1 Configuration templates include:

 - Faster time to implement